cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - (BONUS: you should be able to connect to my computer :) )
 - demo

+## What is Networking??

+- connecting with people
+- connecting with anything
+- connection between clients

-## Networking
+## Rules for Networking

- - get their attention ( approach)
+- walk up to them/call em
+- introduce myself
+- handshake/elbow bump
+- share names
- - do a greetings ( hi, hello )
+- start a convo
- - speak, talk, exchange messages
- - one person talks, other listens (vice versa)
+  ^- dont talk over the other person
+   - listen for one convo, then you are allowed to talk -
+- conclusion
 - say goodbye
- - and leave

-## Mediums of Communication

-- voice
-- gestures
-- emojis, text
-- zoom
-- phone,
-- mail

-## Rules for Communication for Computers
-## Transmission Control Protocol  TCP

-- we need to know where computer that i want to communicate with lives!
-- try to connect with them, by sending a first message ( greetings )
-// SERVER NEEDS TO LISTEN TO CONNECTIONS!!!
--- ( the other computer can say yes, or no )
-- if connection has been established, we can talk!
-- computer A (us) sends a message
-- computer B (them) recieves a message
-- computer B (them) sends a message
-- computer B (them) sends a message
-- computer B (them) sends a message
-- computer B (them) sends a message
-- computer A (us) recieves a message
-- until you decide to disconnect ( or you are made to disconnect )
-- when you disconnect, no more messages come in

-## HTTP

-- we need to know where computer that i want to communicate with lives!
-- try to connect with them, by sending a first message ( greetings )
-- if connection has been established
-- YOU can sends one MESSAGE (Request)
-- THE OTHER COMPUTER can send ONE MESSAGE BACK (Response)
-- DISCONNECT

-## IP
-Global and Local
-Network
+- leave

+### Rules for Communcation for Computers
+### Transmission Control Protocol (TCP)

+- we need to know where the computer that I want to interact with is: (address)
+- we need to approach the computer (connection)
+- we connect to this computer (introductions -- hello, my name is, i come from ____, do you want to talk?)
+-  start interacting
+  - Computer A sends a message
+  - Computer B recieves a message
+  - Computer A sends a message
+  - Computer A sends a message
+  - Computer A sends a message
+  - Computer B recieves a message
+  - Computer B sends a message a back
+  - Computer B sends a message a back
+  - Computer B sends a message a back
+  - Computer B sends a message a back
+  - Computer B sends a message a back
+- Computer A Disconnects
+- **Interaction Over**

+### HTTP

+- we need to know where the computer that I want to interact with is: (address)
+- we need to approach the computer (connection)
+- we connect to this computer (introductions -- hello, my name is, i come from ____, do you want to talk?)

+- Computer A sends a REQUEST (one message )    ------------------>
+- Computer B sends a RESPONSE (one message)    <------------------ **DISCONNECT**

+### Computer Mediums

+Networks
+  ^--->  Global and Local (networks)

 Routers
 Modems